 As long as you have taken the time to prepare for the interview and you know enough about the company and the role, you should be able to arrive feeling ready and confident!
 Interview processes vary depending on the company, but this is usually something the hiring manager or recruiter will outline to help you prepare the best way you can!

 We interviewed our HR Manager, Mónica Senín, and asked her to share her expert tips and interview advice, revealing the best recruitment secrets - what recruiters like and what they don’t!
 Take advantage of this inside knowledge from Europe Language Jobs and you’ll become one step closer to landing your dream job!

-One of the most common mistakes candidates make is when they send their CV in the wrong order.
+Order: One of the most common mistakes candidates make is when they structure their CV in the wrong order.
 It’s extremely off-putting when you open a candidate's CV and the CV isn’t in reverse chronological order - we always like to see the latest experience and education at the top.
-It makes us more likely to read it if it is structured the way we like it so stick to the rules!
+It makes us more likely to read it if it is structured the way we like it, so stick to the rules!

 Keywords: Some candidates fail to put their individual tasks and responsibilities for their job roles.
 This is a common mistake and can really affect the likeliness of their CV being read.
 As we mentioned, by listing the different tasks and responsibilities, your CV will contain a selection of industry-related keywords that will help to boost the chances of your CV being read by us.

 Photo: When it comes to adding a photograph to your CV, this is often country-specific but we’ve seen some extremely unprofessional photographs!
 Some candidates think that it’s a good idea to add photographs with their dogs, their friends, in their bathroom... it's not!
 We recommend sticking to the more professional-looking photograph, from the waist up with a plain, tidy background.